DataDog/integrations-extras/akeyless_gateway/README.md

 To configure the Akeyless Gateway integration on a [Gateway running on K8s][3]:

-1. In your `values.yaml` file you use to deploy your Gateway on Kubernetes, under the `metrics` section, add the below configuration.
-Set the relevant API Key of your Datadog server, and the relevant [Datadog site][1] (i.e. `app.datadoghq.com`).
+1. In your `values.yaml` file you use to deploy your Gateway on Kubernetes, under the `metrics` section, add the following configuration.
+Set the relevant API Key of your Datadog server, and the relevant [Datadog site][1] such as: `app.datadoghq.com`.

 ```
 metrics: